-\item {\bf Comparisons with predictions of SHF and RMF energy density functionals:} Nuclear energy density functionals (EDFs) have been very important in studying properties of nuclei, nuclear reactions, and neutron stars.
-In particular, there are now totally over 500 Skyrme Hartree-Fock (SHF) and Relativistic Mean-Field (RMF) EDFs widely used in the literature with diverse predictions, see, e.g., surveys in Refs. \cite{Dut12,Dut14}.
+\item {\bf Comparisons with predictions of SHF, RMF, and GHF energy density functionals:} Nuclear energy density functionals (EDFs) have been very important in studying properties of nuclei, nuclear reactions, and neutron stars.
+In particular, there are now over 500 Skyrme Hartree-Fock (SHF) and Relativistic Mean-Field (RMF) EDFs widely used in the literature with diverse predictions, see, e.g., surveys in Refs. \cite{Dut12,Dut14}, besides at least 11 Gogny-Hartree-Fock (GHF) EDFs \cite{Rios-G}.
 Thus, one may wonder how the predictions of these EDFs compare with the expectations based on Siemens' $\rho^{2/3}$ scaling for $E_{\rm sym}(\rho)$.
-To answer this question, shown in Fig. \ref{SHF-RMF} are the extracted ratios of $L$ (black), $K_{\rm sym}$ (red) and $J_{\rm sym}$ (blue) over $E_{\rm sym}(\rho_0)$ as a function of the latter for 236 SHF (left) and 263 RMF (right) EDFs using the tabulated predictions in Refs. \cite{Dut12,Dut14}, respectively.
+To answer this question, shown in Fig. \ref{SHF-RMF} are the extracted ratios of $L$ (black), $K_{\rm sym}$ (red), and $J_{\rm sym}$ (blue) over $E_{\rm sym}(\rho_0)$ as a function of the latter for 236 SHF (left) and 263 RMF (right) EDFs using the tabulated predictions in Refs. \cite{Dut12,Dut14}, respectively.
 The horizontal lines with different colors are expectations for the indicated ratios based on Siemens' $\rho^{2/3}$ scaling. \\

 It is interesting to see that for many calculations in both classes of EDFs, the $L/E_{\rm sym}(\rho_0)$ ratio agrees quite well with the $\rho^{2/3}$ scaling.
-However, for the high-order parameters, very few calculations especially in the case of RMF EDFs are consistent with the $\rho^{2/3}$ scaling.
+However, for the high-order parameters, very few calculations, especially in the case of RMF EDFs, are consistent with the $\rho^{2/3}$ scaling.
 This is probably not very surprising.
-On one hand, as we discussed earlier, $K_{\rm sym}$ is experimentally very poorly constrained within a broad range and there is essentially no constrain on $J_{\rm sym}$ at all.
+On one hand, as we discussed earlier, $K_{\rm sym}$ is experimentally very poorly constrained within a broad range, and there is essentially no constraint on $J_{\rm sym}$ at all.
 As we shall discuss later, neutron star radius measurements provide some constraints on $K_{\rm sym}$ but not $J_{\rm sym}$ as the latter characterizes nuclear symmetry energy around $(3-4)\rho_0$ while the radii of neutron stars are determined by nuclear pressure around $2\rho_0$.
 On the other hand, as we noticed earlier, Siemens' $\rho^{2/3}$ scaling is based on non-relativistic theories.
-It is thus expected to be broken for parameters characterizing the high-density $E_{\rm{sym}}(\rho)$. \end{enumerate}
+It is thus expected to be broken for parameters characterizing the high-density $E_{\rm{sym}}(\rho)$. \\